Jesus Washes the Disciples’ Feet

 Way to Introduce the Story:

-Have the class remove their shoes and compare feet.
+Have the children remove their shoes and compare feet.
 The children will enjoy comparing sizes and unique characteristics.
 Today we will learn about a time when Jesus talked about feet.

 top